Casablanca Entry Requirements

 Prohibited Items

-• Drugs and narcotics – zero tolerance, severe penalties
+• Narcotics, zero tolerance, severe penalties

 Restricted Items